The Best Chocolate In Under The Radar Places

 A BRIEF HISTORY OF CHOCOLATE

 Mayans drank the bitter drink hot, while the Aztecs enjoyed it cold.
-Both cultures roasted the beans, added water, vanilla, chilis and cornmeal and transferred the mixture back and forth between two pots to create a foam on top.
+Both cultures roasted the beans, added water, vanilla, chilis, and cornmeal, and transferred the mixture back and forth between two pots to create a foam on top.
 You can still taste something very similar to this ancient drink called a chilate.
-In the Southern Mexican states of Oaxaca or Guerrero it is served cold, while in El Salvador it is served hot.
+In the Southern Mexican states of Oaxaca or Guerrero, it is served cold, while in El Salvador it is served hot.

 Chocolate was introduced to Europe in the 16th century.
-The Europeans at first used it as a medicinal drink for stomach ailments, but once they sweetened it with honey, sugar and milk, chocolate spread like wildfire as the preferred drink of royalty and commoners alike.
+The Europeans at first used it as a medicinal drink for stomach ailments, but once they sweetened it with honey, sugar, and milk, chocolate spread like wildfire as the preferred drink of royalty and commoners alike.
 In the mid-1800s alkaline salts were introduced to reduce the bitterness and chocolate was heated and cooled into molds to create whimsical candies.

-Fun Fact: The Americas introduced chocolate to the world, but today Western Africa and Indonesia supply 2/3 of the world’s chocolate.
+The Americas introduced chocolate to the world, but today Western Africa and Indonesia supply 2/3 of the world’s chocolate.

 MEXICO